A walk in Belém

 First of all, you really need to visit the Jerónimos Monastery (Mosteiro dos Jerónimos).
 It is one of the most important monuments in Lisbon and it’s been proclaimed as World Heritage by UNESCO.
 Built in the late 1400’s by the King D. Manuel I, with the gold collected from the Discoveries.
 The monastery is a perfect example of a unique architectural style only found in Portugal, the Manueline style.
 It is an amazing monument!

 The monastery was given to the monks of the Order of Saint Jerome, from whom it got its name.
 In the church of Saint Mary, you will find the tomb of Vasco Da Gama.
 He was the most famous Portuguese sailor who discovered the sea route from Lisbon to India.
 The Jerónimos Monastery symbolizes the power and knowledge of the Portuguese.
 The remains of important Portuguese figures have been transported to the monastery, such as Luís de Camões, the poet who immortalized the Age of Discoveries in its poem Os Lusíadas.

 It used to be one of the few museums in Lisbon with free admission as Joe Berardo wanted to give Portuguese access to modern art.
-This agreement was renegotiated in 2016, so now the price for adults is 5 euros.
-Nevertheless, on Saturdays, the entrance remains free!
+This agreement was renegotiated in 2016, so now the price for adults is five euros.
+Nevertheless, on saturdays, the entrance remains free!
 The Berardo Museum is open everyday from 10 am to 7 pm.